 4. Will you accept mediocrity or strive for greatness?

 It takes courage to go after what you want, to give your heart fully, to live passionately and dust yourself off after each set back.
 But I would rather fall a thousand times in my attempt to achieve greatness than to walk unscathed on the road of mediocrity.
 Nothing great in life has been the result of minimal effort and mediocre company.
 Raise your bar, but know the difference between the pursuit of excellence and the obsession for perfection.
+If you don’t dare to expand the parameters of what you think is possible, you will not realize your potential.

 5. Will you take a risk?